Who is Daniel Křetínský, the Czech billionaire advancing his pawns in France and across Europe? - Kafkadesk

 Journalist at French media Libération, Jérôme Lefilliâtre investigated the Czech billionaire Daniel Křetínský, who made a highly-mediatized entry in France in 2018 by becoming a shareholder of the newspaper Le Monde.

 Who is he?
 How did he make his fortune?
-What are his ambitions in France?
-All the results of his investigation have been published in France by Seuil Editions: “Mister K. Petites et grandes affaires de Daniel Kretinsky” (Mister K. Small and big dealings of Daniel Kretinsky).
+And what are his ambitions in France and in Europe?
+All the results of his investigation have been published in France: “Mister K. Petites et grandes affaires de Daniel Kretinsky” (Mister K. Small and big dealings of Daniel Kretinsky).

 Who exactly is Daniel Křetínský?